fhnw-sql/FHNW-SQLScrolls/README.md

 - Tasks and books can be configured via `.task` and `.book` files.
 - For translating into more languages, add a `/i18n/<lang>.js`, `/books/<lang>/Book-<>.book` files and `/tasks/<lang>/Task-<>.task` files, as well as an option to `language-selector` element in `index.html`
 - Progression can be configured in `/tasks/progression.js`
-- Editors for books, tasks and progression can be found from `/editors.html`

 Extra information:
 - [async-await-101.md](async-await-101.md) (Finnish)